A Barn House in the Country | Farmsteading Family Creates a Dream Estate

 Reflecting on their life in the barn house, the Elliotts agree that farm life suits their large family perfectly.
 Meredith is madly in love with the view: “It feels like a new view every morning when I wake up.”

 Scott Elliott, founder and owner of CS Custom Structures, Inc., grew up in Campbell County and met Bedford County native Meredith Hicks 25 years ago; they fell in love over dirt bike excursions, married in 1998 and bought their first home in the Wildwood community, near New London.
 Scott finished his first homebuilding project in Appomattox and immediately began his next in Brookstone, a residential development in Forest.
 When that one was done, they put both new homes on the market and agreed to move into whichever one didn’t sell first; Appomattox went fast, so Brookstone would be the family’s home.
-The Wildwood house flew off the market, too, so they decamped to their Smith Mountain Lake cottage for a few weeks until the new home was move-in ready and first daughter was born; the movers came when their son was two and the baby just two weeks old.
+The Wildwood house flew off the market, too, so they decamped to their Smith Mountain Lake cottage for a few weeks until the new home was move-in ready and first daughter was born; the residential local moving company came when their son was two and the baby just two weeks old.
 “It was a whirlwind,” Meredith remembers.
 “After that, Scott‘s business flourished.
 Those were his first big home projects.”
 Scott looks back, “It was good to have that first build complete, a great showcase for new clients.”

 Elliott marries design with nature and location; “If it feels good, it generally looks good,” he explains.